For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 April 21, 2015

-Autism does not end when children reach adulthood—yet most public awareness, public policy and research about autism focus on the needs of children.
+Autism doesn't end at adulthood — yet most public awareness, public policy and research on autism focus on children.
 A new national report from the A.J.
-Drexel Autism Institute answers critical questions about the experiences and outcomes of young people on the autism spectrum with transition planning, living arrangements, social participation, employment, postsecondary education, health and mental health, safety and other domains.
+Drexel Autism Institute answers questions about the experiences and outcomes of young adults on the spectrum.

 Read More